brainspill3r/GOADCommands/README.md

 vagrant up
 ```

-At this stage the instructions tell us to play the plabook for all playbooks by executing
+At this stage the instructions tell us to play the plabook for all playbooks by executing.
+However you can just keep running the main.yml file and all errors will eventually be fixed.

 ```shell
 ansible-playbook main.yml
 ```

-My recommendation is to play the individuals plays books one by one to give each VM a chance to complete the build process so as to respond properly to the next set of tasks for each playbook.

 As copied from the official github, those steps are ...